22p21s0045/obsidian-note/Lecture Kmutt/INT204/Annotation/Annotation.md

+# @Autowired
-@Autowired is an annotation used in Spring Boot to enable <mark style="background: #FFF3A3A6;">automatic dependency </mark>injection.
+an annotation used in Spring Boot to enable <mark style="background: #FFF3A3A6;">automatic dependency </mark>injection.
 It allows the Spring container to provide an instance of a required dependency when a bean is created.
 This annotation can be used on fields, constructors, and methods to have Spring provide the dependencies automatically.
 Dependency injection is a design pattern in which objects are passed their dependencies rather than creating them internally.
 In Spring Boot, **`@Autowired`** is used to inject objects into other objects.
 This allows for loose coupling between components and helps to keep code more maintainable.

 # @RestController